[111]-strained spin ice: Localization of thermodynamically deconfined monopoles: Experimental realizations

 Another mechanism to achieve larger magnitudes of $\vert\delta\vert$ involves substituting spins located on the sublattice $\SL$ with a species of spins characterized by a different magnetic moment.
-This approach might be capable of exploring the full phase diagram in \autoref{fig:PD_strain}, which contains ferro- and antiferromagnetic bonds.
-For example, introducing spins with a larger or smaller magnetic moment, like doping Ho atoms into the $\SL$ positions within Dy$_2$Ti$_2$O$_7$, naturally induces variations in $\delta$.
+This approach might be capable of exploring the full phase diagram in \autoref{fig:PD_strain}, which contains ferromagnetic and antiferromagnetic bonds.
+For example, introducing spins with a larger or smaller magnetic moment{ into the $\SL$ positions of a spin compound leads to variations in $\delta$.}

 Extending this idea, atoms that interact antiferromagnetically with the other species open up the possibility to observe phases predicted for the $\delta < -1$.
-A notable example of this approach are tripod kagome systems where atoms on the sublattice $\SL$ are substituted with non-magnetic ions~\cite{dun_magnetic_2016,paddison_emergent_2016}.
+A notable example of this approach are tripod kagome systems where atoms on the sublattice $\SL$ are substituted with nonmagnetic ions~\cite{dun_magnetic_2016,paddison_emergent_2016}.
 They realize the extremal case $\delta=-1$, where we have disconnected kagome planes.
 Note, however, that doping atoms at the right position is extremely challenging, and it is much easier to place them randomly within the crystalline structure.
 Hence, understanding and modeling the Hamiltonian where $\delta$ is randomly assigned to a subset of spins is potentially important future work.

+{We used standard model dynamics in \autoref{sec:dynamics}, which has proven to be an excellent model for the study of real materials \cite{Jaubert2011}.
+It should, however, be noted that more detailed and material-specific model dynamics have been developed~\cite{tomasello2019, hallen2022}.
+In particular, the beyond the standard model, which replaces the single global flipping attempt rate with two rates based on a microscopic quantum description of the system, can reproduce dynamical phenomena observed in Dy$_2$Ti$_2$O$_7$ (without strain) which cannot be reproduced using the standard model \cite{hallen2022, hsu2024dichotomous}.
+To what extent the different model dynamics apply to specific materials under strain (or with substitutional doping) remains to be ascertained and requires quantum mechanical microscopic considerations beyond the scope of this work.}

-Lastly, a growing effort in artificial spin ice systems~\cite{skjaervo_advances_2020} might provide an avenue to realize our model and confirm the relation between Monte Carlo simulation and real-time dynamics.
+Lastly, a growing effort in artificial spin ice systems~\cite{skjaervo_advances_2020, may2021magnetic} and {thin films~\cite{jaubert_spin_2017,lantagne_spin_2018,Bovo2019,wen_epitaxial_2021} might provide an avenue to engineer strained models that potentially host similar localization physics.
+In particular, thin films allow for a variety of different strain patterns that potentially lock monopoles within the layers.}